-The implementation of REV and CEF is expected to result in a more reliable supply of electricity, benefitting consumers, utilities, and society as a whole.
-The CEF will work synergistically with the REV proceeding and other State resiliency efforts to promote clean, distributed energy resources that strengthen the grid and improve reliability for all New Yorkers.
-Benefits could include improved service to consumers from more reliable transmission, distribution, and generation, fewer power interruption events and streamlined facility repairs for such events, and improved resilience to the effects of climate change.
+The CEF will work synergistically with the REV proceeding and other State resiliency efforts to promote clean, distributed energy resources that strengthen the grid and create a more reliable supply of electricity, benefitting consumers, utilities, and society as a whole.
+The potential benefits of the REV and CEF include improved service to consumers from more reliable transmission, distribution, and generation, fewer power interruption events and faster facility repairs following extreme weather events.